 Avoid touching your face

 Players do not now need to use their own clearly marked tennis balls – however, if you choose to use shared balls then extra care must be taken to ensure you do not touch your face during play, and you should clean your hands before play and immediately after finishing (use alcohol gel if required).
 Players should still avoid using their hands to pick up tennis balls from other courts where possible - use your racquet/foot to return them .
-Avoid using other equipment such as courtside benches, net handles or court sweepers where possible
+Avoid using other equipment such as courtside benches, or net handles where possible.

-As a club we really do want all our members to get the very best from the new environment , and teh courts are now open with the following additional requirements.
+As a club we really do want all our members to get the very best from the new environment , and the courts are now open with the following additional requirements.

 In the meantime, please be considerate if others are waiting and be patient if members are playing and consider 60 minutes a suitable allocation.